symfony-cmf/symfony-cmf-docs/bundles/block/create_your_own_blocks.rst

 The methods ``getJavaScripts`` and ``getStylesheets`` of the service class define the JavaScript and Stylesheet files needed by a block.
-There is a twig function and a templating helper to render all links for all blocks used on the current page:
+There is a Twig function and a templating helper to render all links for all blocks used on the current page:

 .. configuration-block::